 It is a part-payment system, so most people must pay nominal fees (usually just a few euros) for GP visits and a little more for X-rays and scans.
 When you reach the age of 65, almost every service is free.

 You are also entitled to free treatment in the UK.

 Taking out private health cover in retirement is expensive, as not many local providers cater for 65+.
 For many, the only option will be international insurers.

 As an example, a quick quote from Bupa Global Worldwide Health Options Plan (including dental and optical treatment, with zero deductibles) for a couple aged over 65 costs €2,700 (£2,420) a month.

-Read what are the best places to live in Portugal – our detailed guide to Portugal various locations, their advantages and disadvantages, to decide which one can be your perfect retirement destination.
+- Best Places To Live In Portugal – our detailed guide to Portugal’s various locations, their advantages and disadvantages, can help you decide which one can be your perfect retirement destination.

 1. Spain: Britons’ favourite retirement spot

 Despite Brexit fears and economic concerns, our favourite European retirement destination maintains its appeal – thanks to its proximity to the UK, climate, lifestyle and sense of familiarity, Spain remains the firm favourite for Britons who retire abroad.

 For now, there are no requirements for British citizens to retire to Spain, although there is some paperwork to do to make your residency official – a wise step to take while post Brexit uncertainty exists.